-Futura Medical plc (AIM: FUM), the pharmaceutical company developing a portfolio of innovative products for sexual health and pain, based on its proprietary, transdermal DermaSys® drug delivery technology is pleased to announce its preliminary results for the year ended 31 December 2018.
+Futura Medical plc (AIM: FUM) ("Futura" or the "Company"), a pharmaceutical company developing a portfolio of innovative products based on its proprietary, transdermal DermaSys® drug delivery technology currently focused on sexual health and pain, is pleased to announce its interim results for the six months ended 30 June 2019.

 - Statement of Comprehensive loss

 MED2005-Topical glyceryl trinitrate (GTN) formulation for erectile dysfunction

 - Patient recruitment completed in June 2019 for the MED2005 first European Phase 3 study "FM57".
 This study is on track to deliver headline efficacy and safety data by the end of 2019.
 Patient recruitment was completed in June 2019 and at the end of August over 500 patients had completed the 12 week double-blind phase of the study with 80% of these patients having elected to continue into the open label extension to study long term safety of the highest dose.

 - Planning for a second, confirmatory Phase 3 study for MED2005 is underway.

 - Positive data to support safety in sexual partners provided at the European Society of Sexual Medicine (ESSM) congress in February 2019, including a review of safety data from the Phase 2a study, pharmacokinetic study and in-vitro impedance data.